ArtifexSoftware/MuPDF.NET/docs/document.rst

     In the previous example, we have changed only 42 of the 1240 TOC items of the file.

-  .. method:: Bake(bool annots = true, bool widgets = true)
+  .. method:: Bake(bool annots: true, bool widgets: true)

     PDF only: Convert annotations and / or widgets to become permanent parts of the pages.
 The PDF **will be changed** by this method.
-If `widgets` is `True`, the document will also no longer be a "Form PDF".
+If `widgets` is `true`, the document will also no longer be a "Form PDF".

     All pages will look the same, but will no longer have annotations, respectively fields.
 The visible parts will be converted to standard text, vector graphics or images as required.